Government Properties to buy First Potomac

-BRIEF-Navidea says on June 26, co and FTI Consulting entered into settlement agreement

-* Navidea biopharmaceuticals inc - on june 26, co and fti consulting entered into a settlement agreement - sec filing

-June 28 Real estate investment trust Government Properties Income Trust said on Wednesday it agreed to buy First Potomac Realty Trust in a deal valued at about $1.4 billion, including debt.
+June 28 (Reuters) - Real estate investment trust Government Properties Income Trust said on Wednesday it agreed to buy First Potomac Realty Trust in a deal valued at about $1.4 billion, including debt.

 The combined company would have $4.1 billion of consolidated gross assets, Government Properties said.